 My employer offered a health immersion program for those of us that qualified.
 The way it works is that you go live at a facility for a week, eat healthy food, exercise, and learn about proper nutrition.
 More on that in a minute.
 Being the stubborn person that I am I decided I could do this on my own.
 I bought a vegan diet based book on how to reverse diabetes and I followed the plan for a month.
 My numbers drastically improved.
 I lost a little weight but my month long experiment ended on my birthday on a trans-atlantic flight to Zurich for a cheese buying trip.

-All of my progressive reversed and quite frankly I got worse.
+All of my progress reversed and quite frankly I got worse.

 Fast forward 9 months and I apply for the aforementioned health immersion and find myself in Santa Rosa at Dr. John McDougall's program.
 I learned his system of how as humans we thrive on a low fat starch based diet.
 I also learn the danger of consuming other mammal's milk products.
 It was incredible the amount of information I absorbed in one week.
 It was also challenging everything I knew and believed about food.